fbpx

 Patent Assertion Entities have been an active topic of discussion in IP industries for years.
 They have earned a moniker of frivolous lawsuit filers trying to assert a patent covering vague or quite general technology.

-Most of the cases filed by PAEs in past decade involved patents covering software technology because of software patents easily prone to abuse.
-Recent such example is of Mesa Digital which has sued smartphone manufacturers like Lenovo, Blackberry, Sony, and Amazon.
+Most of the cases filed by PAEs in the past decade involved patents covering software technology because software patents are easily prone to abuse.
+A recent example is Mesa Digital, which has sued smartphone manufacturers like Lenovo, Blackberry, Sony, and Amazon.

 What has Mesa Digital done?
 Which patents and what kind of patents are involved in the lawsuit?
 And most importantly, are these patents strong enough to survive a lawsuit?
-Read on and you will find the answer to these questions:
+Read on, and you will find the answers to these questions:

 Mesa Digital – A new player in games of Patent Assertion Entities